FWD.us: Immigration

 A statement released on April 17, 2013, by Joe Green, the president of FWD.us, expressed approval of the preliminary immigration deal announced by the Gang of Eight.

 As of 2020, the FWD.us website advocates against the Trump administration's use of "public charge" legislation to deny entry to those likely to become dependent on the government for cash assistance or long-term institutional care.
-It advocates a "path to citizenship" for illegal immigrants.
+It advocates a "path to citizenship" for undocumented immigrants.